Transfer and Evaluated Credit Sources

 Non-Collegiate Sources of Credit

-Excelsior reserves the right to evaluate and accept/deny transfer credit for non-collegiate learning experiences that have been evaluated and recommended for college credit by the National College Credit Recommendation Service (NCCRS), the American Council on Education Learning Evaluations (ACE), Excelsior University prior learning assessment, and non-collegiate credit that appears on an official transcript from institutionally accredited schools.
+Excelsior reserves the right to evaluate and accept or deny transfer credit for non-collegiate learning experiences that have been evaluated and recommended for college credit by the National College Credit Recommendation Service (NCCRS), the American Council on Education Learning Evaluations (ACE), and non-collegiate credit that appears on an official transcript from institutionally accredited schools.
 Excelsior University will maintain a list of acceptable credit in an approved NCCRS/ACE Excelsior course list.

-Learning experiences evaluated and recommended by Excelsior, NCCRS, or ACE must have been successfully completed during the period for which credit was recommended.
-An exception to this occurs in the case of documented course/exam approvals, which will be honored for 6 months from the date of the approval.
+Learning experiences evaluated and recommended by NCCRS, or ACE must have been successfully completed during the period for which credit was recommended.
+An exception to this occurs in the case of documented advisor course/exam approvals, which will be honored for six (6) months from the date of the approval.

 Documentation